BYRIO/krita-webdoc-zh/user_manual/selections.rst

 Selections
 ==========

 Selections allow you to pick a specific area of your artwork to change.
 There are many selection tools available that select in different ways.
-Once an area is selected most tools will stay inside that area.
+Once an area is selected, most tools will stay inside that area.
 On that area you can draw or use gradients to quickly get colored and/or shaded shapes with hard edges.

 Creating Selections
 -------------------

 The most common selection tools all exist at the bottom of the toolbox.
 Each tool selects things slightly differently.
 The links for each tool go into a more detailed description with how to use it.

 .. csv-table::